Open-Transactions/protocol-docs/content/doctypes/accountLedger.md

 * Attribute `type`: String.
 Specifies the ledger type.
 See _Ledger Types_ below.
 * Attribute `numPartialRecords`: Integer.
 In abbreviated form, it is the number of transaction elements (see below).
 In full form, it is constant _0_.
 * Attribute `accountID`: Identifier.
-* Attribute `userID`: Identifier.
+* Attribute `nymID`: Identifier.
 The Nym the ledger belongs to.
 * Attribute `notaryID`: Identifier.
 The Notary the ledger is stored with.

 For ledgers in full form (only for ledgers of `type` `message`), for each transaction: